Dennis Tan: Political career

 During the 2020 general election, Tan stood for the WP in party stronghold Hougang SMC, replacing incumbent Png Eng Huat, who had retired from politics.
 During the campaign, the Elections Department (ELD) said that complaints had been made about posters for his candidacy being hung below the required height of 2.2m.
 It also said that he should file a report regarding an allegation, made by a supposedly witnessing resident of Hougang SMC, that members of the PAP had pulled them down.
 Tan retained the seat for the WP after defeating PAP candidate Lee Hong Chuang with 61.21% of the vote.

-In the 2025 general election, despite a national swing to the PAP, Tan won reelection with an increased 62.15% of the vote against PAP candidate Marshall Lim.
+During the 2025 general election, Tan contested in Hougang SMC.
+Tan defended his seat with 62.15% of the vote against the People's Action Party candidate Marshall Lim.
+Tan continued to represent Hougang SMC.

 Party positions

 In September 2013, Tan was co-opted into the Central Executive Committee (CEC) of the WP.
 He was subsequently elected to the CEC in 2014 as the vice-chairperson of the party's Media Team.
 Having been the WP's treasurer between 2016 and 2018, Tan has been its organising secretary since 2018.